 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

 Best known as an army base town thanks to its location near Fort Campbell, Clarksville is a one hour drive northwest of Nashville along the Kentucky border and includes a few sites listed on the Tennessee Whiskey Trail and the Tennessee Music Pathways route.
-Better yet, it has some rather unexpected gems you won’t find anywhere else.
+Better yet, it has some rather unexpected gems you won’t find anywhere else, making it a worthy stop during a Tennessee road trip.

 From finding secret speakeasies to sleeping in a real life dollhouse, here are five quirky things to do in Clarksville TN.